 In 2011 I entered the year-long Writer's Studio at SFU and decided it was time to step up and take my writing vocation more seriously.
 So I set myself a task of posting on a daily basis.
 To make this feasible, I often wrote several related posts at a time, and scheduled them to come up daily.

 Wondered whether I would run out of topics, but I needn't have worried.
 As one series wound down, another inevitably suggested itself.
 More and more, I was taking pictures specifically to illustrate upcoming posts.
 By the end of the year, I had logged 371 posts, more than the 365 I'd promised myself.

 After taking a lot of time off teaching to do the Studio, I had to work full-time again, so I decided to let myself off the hook and go back to a couple of posts a week.
 But that didn't happen.
 Ideas kept coming and I finished that year with 228 posts.

 Last year, I was only 19 days short of a post-a-day tally.
 This year, I retired from my teaching work in the spring and threw myself into finishing my novel.
 Still blogging, though and on track for a similar tally.
 I've thought about quitting, but somehow, I keep on.
-It's a daily discipline and it has helped me discover favourite topics to write about.
-The top three headings of the twelve under which I write are Books and Writers, Canadiana, and Cultures and Civilizations.
+Through this daily discipline, it' been useful and illuminating to discover favourite topics areas.
+The top three of the twelve headings under which I classify my posts are Books and Writers, Canadiana, and Cultures and Civilizations.